askabt/scrollback/README.md

 # How to Use Scrollback

-There are two levels.

-Scrollback contains thousands of **Communities**.
+Scrollback contains millions of **Chatstreams**.

-Each Community contains one or more **Chatstreams**.
-Think of this as a topic.

-Every Community has a Main Chatstream which includes all the members of that community.

-Members have **Conversations** within a Chatstream.

-Members join and unjoin a Community.
+Some Chatstreams exist for mere minutes.
+For example, if a group of people are dialed in to a conference call, creating a chatstream for that meeting is the fastest, easiest way to get everyone sharing a chat.

+Some Chatstreams persist for years.
+Imagine a community of software developers.
+They come and go.
+They fork conversations into special interest groups.
+But the overall identity of the community remains.

 Members join and unjoin a particular Chatstream.

-You can fork a chatstream.
-Once a chatstream has been forked, we call it a thread.
+(future feature) You can fork a chatstream.
+When we talk about forked chatstreams, we sometimes refer to them as **threads**.

 # User Experience

-After you participate in a Chatstream, we'll automatically save that Conversation to your Inventory, so you can go back and review any Conversations that you participated in.
+After you participate in a Chatstream, we'll automatically save that Conversation to your History, so you can go back and review any Conversations that you participated in.

-You can also

 # Short Descriptions